bpshparis/sandbox/DB2-TLS.md

 ## Configuring TLS support

-> ℹ️: Have to be run on DB2 server as ctginst1
+> ℹ️ Have to be run on DB2 server as ctginst1

 > :bulb: If db2level >= v11.5.8 then run db2 update dbm cfg using SSL_VERSIONS TLSV12,TLSV13